Theories for charge-driven nematicity in kagome metals: Supplemental material for: 'Theories for charge-driven nematicity in kagome metals'

 \section{Supplemental material for: 'Theories for charge-driven nematicity in kagome metals'}

-In this supplemental material, we present some additional information concerning the Kohn-Luttinger analysis of the effective model for the kagome metals, the charge-fermion models, the computation of the nematic susceptibilities as emerging from the $4 \times 4$ charge fluctuations and the zero momentum charge order.
-Moreover, we present the calculation for the nematic response function coming from the fluctuations of the $2 \times 2$ order parameters.
+In this supplemental material, we present some additional information concerning the computation of the nematic susceptibilities as emerging from the three $1 \times 4$ charge fluctuations and the zero momentum charge order.
 Finally, we present the calculations for the presence of a finite stress in the system and the definition of a possible nematic order parameter.